livingdocsIO/documentation/concepts/copying-documents/document_copy_feature.md

     return doCustomStuff({source, convertedDocument})
   },

-  // true = copy the component, even when the target layout doesn't know the component
+  // true = copy the component, even when the target contentType doesn't know the component
-  // false = ignore a component when the target layout doesn't know the component
+  // false = ignore a component when the target contentType doesn't know the component
   // NOT IMPLEMENTED: currently everything will be copied (is the same as `true`)
   copyUnknownComponents: false
 }